 #

 We are so excited to be on this journey led by the deadly Indigenous Health Strategy Group.

-This journey began with conversations in 2021 where we published a literature review and delivered a series of podcasts and webinars led by Indigenous pharmacists.
+This journey began with conversations in 2021 where APC published the literature review on embedding cultural safety in pharmacy education and assessments and delivered a webinar series led by Indigenous pharmacists.

+#